nicole-numfocus/pandas-czi/proposal.md

    who would like to become maintainers.

 This item requires some familiarity with Pandas' codebase, community, and workflow.
-We hope to draw from Pandas' [current pool of maintainers][pandas-maintainers] and contributors, or Pandas' (unofficial) [mentorship program][mentoring] to find people with the necessary skills and experience.
+We hope to draw from Pandas' current pool of maintainers[^pandas-maintainers] and contributors, or Pandas' (unofficial) mentorship program[^mentoring] to find people with the necessary skills and experience.

 We expect this to take about 1 FTE over the course of the grant.